smo-hk/time_series_test/README.md

 1. Please split data into training and validation set.
 2. Select your performance matrix and show your model's performance.
 3. Prepare a presentation to explain your approach and present the insides.
-4. Please send your project code as zip file.
+4. Please send your project code and slides in a zip file.